 A cool, rustic set gives way for some clever scene changes.
 It’s simple, but scene changes are slick and it all works extremely well.
 The iconic costumes work extremely well as a contrast to the space too.

-There we some cast changes on our particular performance which led to some understudies stepping up much earlier than they were perhaps expecting, but it has to be said that it wasn’t noticeable.
+There were some cast changes on our particular performance which led to some understudies stepping up, but it has to be said that it wasn’t noticeable.
 The whole cast were outstanding with no weak link – despite the changes.

 For the group themselves – James Winter stepped into the role of Bob Gaudio and Karl James Wilson was up for Nick Massi.
-They completed the Four Seasons with Frankie and Tommy seemingly the only cast members who didn’t switch around!
+They completed the Four Seasons with Frankie and Tommy.

 Tommy Devito was played strongly by Simon Bailey – he really gets this character and is great to watch.
 Although of all the quality on stage there was still a show stealing performance in the role of Frankie Valli, Michael Watson is outstanding throughout.
 His voice is exceptional, his range is impressive and it’s an ideal casting.

 There’s only a few ladies in this cast – but they smash it too.
 The choreography is very slick and they not only execute it perfectly but do so with 110% effort and class.
-Tara Young, Amy Thiroff, Phoebe May Newman and Olive Robinson absolutely smashing it.
+Tara Young, Amy Thiroff, Phoebe May Newman and Olive Robinson absolutely delivering.

-As a show it has it all and is a fine production.
+As a show it has it all and is a fine production – leaving the audience on their feet by the end.
 You’ll leave with your toes tapping!

-JERSEY BOYS plays Liverpool Empire until Saturday 20th January.
+JERSEY BOYS plays the Regent Theatre until Saturday 17th February.
 You would be mad to miss it.
-To book tickets visit www.atgtickets.com/liverpool
+To book tickets visit www.atgtickets.com/stoke